Christianity is based on, and centered upon, the person and work of Christ Jesus. I hope you know this already. Most of us do.

 - The bible is Jesus.

 Let’s not confuse the person of Jesus, with God’s messages to his people.
 After all, Jesus is vastly greater than any one message, or even all the messages.
-Calling Jesus the same as the bible is like saying your brother is the exact same thing as one of his emails.
-Not only is this a stupid thing to say, but it doesn’t say much for your brother.
-Or it makes far too much of his emails.
+Calling Jesus the same as the bible is like saying your brother is the exact same thing as everything he posts on Facebook.
+Not only is this a foolish thing to say, but it doesn’t say much for your brother.
+Or it makes far too much of his social media activity.
 Either way, you’ve gone really wrong.

 In calling the bible a form of Jesus—or believing it’s as good as Jesus, claiming it’s as authoritative as Jesus, believing it’s a perfect substitute for anything Jesus might have to say today—we degrade Jesus and hugely over-exalt the bible.